Notes on Psalm 103

 Bless: Heb. barak, Piel imperative.
-For the verbal command see the note on verse 1 above. the LORD: Heb.
+For the verbal command see verse 1 above. the LORD: Heb.
 YHVH.
-See the note on verse 1 above. all: Heb. kol, the whole or all, a collective term that does not leave any out. you works of His: Heb. ma'aseh, a work or deed, here referring to all the works of creation. in all places: Heb. kol.
+See verse 1 above. all: Heb. kol, the whole or all, a collective term that does not leave any out. you works of His: Heb. ma'aseh, a work or deed, here referring to all the works of creation. in all places: Heb. kol.
 The use of "places" is an interpretative emphasis. of His dominion: Heb. memshalah, rule, dominion, realm, especially in the sense of God's rule over the heavenly bodies (Gen 1:16; Ps 136:8-9).
-Bless the LORD, O my soul: See the note on the first verse.
+Bless the LORD, O my soul: See the first verse.
 David ends the psalm as he began, a reminder to himself to keep on praising His God.

 Alter: Robert Alter, The Book of Psalms: A Translation with Commentary.
 W.W.
 Norton & Co., 2007.

 Anderson: A.A.
 Anderson, Psalms 73-150.
 The New Century Bible Commentary.
 Marshall, Morgan & Scott, 1972.

 BBMS: Henry Morris, Biblical Basis for Modern Science.
 Baker Book House, 1984.